enrico404/FitnessVillage/README.md

 	- python3 manage.py migrate
 	- python3 manage.py createsuperuser

-NB: the second command create a new super user for administration purpose
+NB: the second command will create a new super user for administration purpose

 # Run
  - open a terminal inside the project root directory